DarrylMathias/Spotify-mp3-downloader/readme.md

 # Spotify MP3 Downloader

+This tool by Darryl Mathias was inspired by the many Python-based music downloaders out there and my personal pain for not being able to download (*sigh*) :(  — so I built a **full JavaScript version** for all my fellow JS fans.

-This tool by Darryl Mathias automatically fetches public Spotify playlist tracks, finds the best YouTube match, and downloads them as MP3s with metadata and cover art using `yt-dlp` and `ffmpeg`.
+It automatically fetches public Spotify playlist tracks, finds the best YouTube match, and downloads them as MP3s with metadata and cover art using `yt-dlp` and `ffmpeg`.

 ## 🚀 Features